shahadmugdho/Gradient_Boosting_Classifier-for-UCI_Credit_Approval/README.md

 Improvements: Consider adding precision-recall curves for imbalanced datasets or tuning hyperparameters (e.g., n_estimators=200, learning_rate=0.05) for better performance.

+Quinlan, J. (1987).
+Credit Approval [Dataset].
+UCI Machine Learning Repository. https://doi.org/10.24432/C5FS30.

 License
 This project is licensed under the MIT License (see LICENSE file, if included).
 Contact
-For questions or contributions, open an issue or contact [your-username] on GitHub.
+For questions or contributions, open an issue or contact [shahadmugdho] on GitHub.

 Generated on October 24, 2025